singerdmx/flutter-quill/flutter_quill_extensions/README.md

 ## About

-Flutter quill is a rich editor text.
-It'd allow you to customize a lot of things, it has custom embed builders which allow you to render custom widgets in the editor <br>
+Flutter Quill is a rich editor text.
+It'd allow you to customize a lot of things, it has custom embed builders that allow you to render custom widgets in the editor <br>
 this is an extension to extend its functionalities by adding more features like images, videos, and more

 ## Installation